 Learn more: Types of Dementia, What Is Alzheimer's?, Alzheimer's Causes and Risk Factors

 Experts classify mild cognitive impairment based on the thinking skills affected:

-- MCI that primarily affects memory is known as "amnestic MCI."
-With amnestic MCI, a person may start to forget important information that he or she would previously have recalled easily, such as appointments, conversations or recent events.
+- Amnestic MCI: MCI that primarily affects memory.
+A person may start to forget important information that he or she would previously have recalled easily, such as appointments, conversations or recent events.

-- MCI that affects thinking skills other than memory is known as "nonamnestic MCI."
-Thinking skills that may be affected by nonamnestic MCI include the ability to make sound decisions, judge the time or sequence of steps needed to complete a complex task, or visual perception.
+- Nonamnestic MCI: MCI that affects thinking skills other than memory, including the ability to make sound decisions, judge the time or sequence of steps needed to complete a complex task, or visual perception.

 The Alzheimer's Association partnered with the National Institute on Aging (NIA) to convene expert workgroups to update the diagnostic guidelines for MCI due to Alzheimer's disease, suggesting that, in some cases, MCI is an early stage of Alzheimer’s or another dementia.

 A medical workup for MCI includes the following core elements: